MostlyFocusedMike/node-notes/static/media/hapi-notes.a3475e2d.md

 start();
 ```
-- Copy this into a js file and run node on it (or use my [github](https://github.com/MostlyFocusedMike/hapi-notes-6), it's already set up)
+- Copy this into a js file and run node on it (or use my [github
+  ](https://github.com/MostlyFocusedMike/hapi-notes-6), it's already set up)
-- Since this requires headers to run, chrome will spit a prompt box asking for username and password in order to get the headers.
-This is odd, and another reason why sites don't use an auth strategy that relies only on headers like this
+- Since this requires headers to run, chrome will spit a prompt box asking for
+  username and password in order to get the headers.
+This is odd, and another
+  reason why sites don't use an auth strategy that relies only on headers like this
 - now let's break down all that code:

 -----------------------------------------------------------------------------------------------------------------------------------
 ## Validation function
-- For most auth plugins, you'll have to pass something into the options like a function or key value,  and those may have to return certain values
+- For most auth plugins, you'll have to pass something into the options like a
+  function or key value,  and those may have to return certain values
-- hapi-auth-basic only requires a user defined validation function called 'validate', which we get to define
+- hapi-auth-basic only requires a user defined validation function called 'validate',
+  which we get to define
-    - that function must return 'isValid' as true or false, and an object called 'credentials' that contains the user's info
+    - that function must return 'isValid' as true or false, and an object called
+      'credentials' that contains the user's info
-- In this case, all we're doing is checking whether or not a given user is valid by using [Bcrypt](https://www.npmjs.com/package/bcrypt-nodejs) to decode the password and check for a match
+- In this case, all we're doing is checking whether or not a given user is valid
+  by using [Bcrypt](https://www.npmjs.com/package/bcrypt-nodejs) to decode the
+  password and check for a match
-- hapi-auth-basic has to return an object with an isValid property, since that is what the scheme's **authenticate** function will go off of when telling hapi whether or not the user is authenticated or not
+- hapi-auth-basic has to return an object with an isValid property, since that
+  is what the scheme's **authenticate** function will go off of when telling
+  hapi whether or not the user is authenticated or not

 ```js
 const validate = async (request, username, password) => {